ratatui/ratatui-website/src/tutorial/counter-app/README.md

 ## Filestructure

-We are going to start off with one file like so:
+We are going to start off like in the previous "hello world" tutorial with one file like so:

 ```sh
 tree .